Restream/reindexer/readme.md

 - `Distinct` - get list of unique values of the field

-In order to support aggregation, `Query` has methods `AggregateAvg`, `AggregateSum`, `AggregateMin`, `AggregateMax` , `AggregateFacet` and `Distinct` those should be called before the `Query` execution: this will ask reindexer to calculate data aggregations.
+In order to support aggregation, `Query` has methods `AggregateAvg`, `AggregateSum`, `AggregateMin`, `AggregateMax` , `AggregateFacet`, and `Distinct` should be called before the `Query` execution: this will ask Reindexer to calculate data aggregations.
 Aggregation Facet is applicable to multiple data columns and the result of that could be sorted by any data column or ' count' and cut off by offset and limit.
 In order to support this functionality method `AggregateFacet` returns `AggregationFacetRequest` which has methods `Sort`, `Limit` and `Offset`.

 Queries with MERGE will apply aggregations from the main query to all the merged subqueries.
-Subqueries can not have their own aggregations.
+Subqueries cannot have their own aggregations.
 Available aggregations for MERGE-queries are: Count, CountCached, Sum, Min and Max.

 To get aggregation results, `Iterator` has method `AggResults`: it is available after query execution and returns slice